 Why Use Chained Access?

-- Additional Security Layer: Two-step authentication process with separate External IDs
+Security Benefits:- Additional Security Layer: Two-step authentication process with separate External IDs

 - Centralized Control: All role assumptions flow through your controlled intermediate account